AMWA-TV/is-11/docs/Interoperability.md

 Any references to terms and JSON Schemas defined in BCP-004-01 relate to version 1.0.0.

-Receivers, managed with IS-11 and associated with Outputs which support EDID, SHOULD use BCP-005-01 to express Receiver Capabilities came from the EDID(s) and BCP-004-01 to express their own Receiver Capabilities.
+Receivers, managed with IS-11 and associated with Outputs which support EDID, SHOULD use BCP-005-01 to express Receiver Capabilities that came from the EDID(s) and BCP-004-01 to express their own Receiver Capabilities.
 The inherent Receiver Capabilities prevail over the EDID associated Capabilities.
 An EDID can further restrict inherent Receiver Capabilities but cannot expand them.

 ## Discovery